thatpixelguy/milesandkilo/manual/index.md

 ### Short jumps

-Simply tap on the left side of the screen to perform a jump.
+Tap on the left side of the screen to jump.
 A quick tap will let you cross short gaps, hop over low obstacles, and jump onto the heads of baddies.

 <video autoplay="" loop="" muted="">
 	<source type="video/webm" src="http://i.imgur.com/pa00IJg.webm">